How to view PDF files in ASP.NET using C# and IronPDF

 A dynamically generated PDF file is created when the HTML template is supplemented with data from a query string or a database, as shown below.

-Because HTML files can be pretty extensive, it is common to utilize arbitrary placeholders such as [[NAME]] and then replace them with accurate data.
+Because HTML files can be pretty extensive, it is common to utilize arbitrary placeholders, such as [[NAME]], and then replace them with the actual data.

 The following example will generate three PDF documents, each of which will be customized for a different user.